dkd/indoctrinatr-tools/README.md

-`indoctrinatr new project_name` | Creates a scaffold for a new Template Pack `indoctrinatr parse project_name` | Parses a XeTex file with ERB and default values `indoctrinatr pdf project_name` | Compiles PDF with default values `indoctrinatr pack project_name` | Creates a Template Pack from a given project folder `indoctrinatr demo` | Creates, parses, and compiles a demo project `indoctrinatr workflow` | Displays a suggested workflow
+`indoctrinatr new project_name` | Creates a scaffold for a new Template Pack `indoctrinatr parse project_name` | Parses a XeTex file with ERB and default values `indoctrinatr pdf project_name` | Compiles PDF with default values `indoctrinatr doc project_name` | Creates a technical documentation of your template pack `indoctrinatr pack project_name` | Creates a Template Pack from a given project folder `indoctrinatr demo` | Creates, parses, and compiles a demo project `indoctrinatr workflow` | Displays a suggested workflow